Enhancing the Public Transport Experience with WatchOS

 Hi-Fi Prototypes

-With the knowledge of areas to improve from my usability testing, I set out to make the Hi-Fi Prototypes.
+I set out to make the Hi-Fi Prototypes.
 As Auckland Transport has an existing design system and brand identity, I made sure to keep that consistent onto the Watch App.

-With the knowledge of areas to improve from my usability testing, I set out to make the Hi-Fi Prototypes.
+I set out to make the Hi-Fi Prototypes.
 As Auckland Transport has an existing design system and brand identity, I made sure to keep that consistent onto the Watch App.

-With the knowledge of areas to improve from my usability testing, I set out to make the Hi-Fi Prototypes.
+I set out to make the Hi-Fi Prototypes.
 As Auckland Transport has an existing design system and brand identity, I made sure to keep that consistent onto the Watch App.

 Usability Testing with Hi-Fi Prototypes